-Given the context of the MTTA and these two methods, binning and wavelets, for producing approximations to resource signals that represent network traffic, what is the nature of the predictability of the signals and how does it depend on the degree of approximation?
+Given the context of the MTTA and these two methods, binning and wavelets, for producing approximations to resource signals that represent network traffic, what is the nature of the predictability of the signals, how does it depend on the degree of approximation, and what does this imply for the MTTA?
 This paper reports on an empirical study that provides answers to these questions.
-The study is based on 180 short (90 second) and 34 long (one day) packet traces collected by the NLANR PMA system on WANs, and the well known Bellcore packet traces (2 hour-long LAN traces and 2 daylong WAN traces).
-In our presentation, we focus primarily on the 34 long NLANR traces, which we refer to as the AUCKLAND traces.
-Generally, the short NLANR traces tend to be difficult to predict, and, because they are short, the range of approximations we can make using binning and wavelets is very limited.
-The Bellcore traces, especially for the WAN, show a fair bit of predictability at different approximations.
+The study is based on a large number of packet traces collected on WANs and LANs.
+We studied the predictability of these traces, which cover all of the classes with multiple traces per class.

 Our methodology is simple.
 We generate a very high resolution view of a trace by binning the packets into very small bins.
 Then we produce an approximation using either the binning approach or the wavelet approach.
-We fit a linear time series model to the first half of the approximated trace and use it to produce one-step-ahead predictions for the second half.
-As we noted earlier, one-stepahead predictions are sufficient in the context of the MTTA because as the timescale of prediction increases, the resolution can decrease.
+We fit a linear or nonlinear time series model to the first half of the approximated trace and use it to produce one-stepahead predictions for the second half.
+The nonlinear models can refit themselves as they traverse the second half of the trace.
+As we noted earlier, one-step-ahead predictions are sufficient in the context of the MTTA because as the timescale of prediction increases, the resolution can decrease.
 Our measure of predictability is the ratio of the mean squared error for the predictions to the variance of the second half of the signal.
 This is basically the "noise to signal" ratio of the predictor.
 The smaller the ratio, the better the predictability.
-We use a wide range of models, including the classical AR, MA, ARMA, and ARIMA models [7], fractional ARIMAs [20], [18] and simple models such as LAST and a windowed average.
-Our prediction tools are currently available as part of our RPS Toolbox [15]..
-Our Tsunami wavelet toolbox, which we describe further in Sections IV and V, will also soon be released.